ravikiran895/ravikiran895/README.md

 Let's talk

 💼 Open to Product Manager roles
-📫 Reach me on LinkedIn
+📫 Reach me on www.linkedin.com/in/ravikiranpollai

 🛠️ Every repo here has a full README, architecture notes, and honest tradeoffs — dig in